-Lao Conservation Trust for Wildlife is based in a small village around 60km north of the capital of Laos, Vientiane.
-The center is located on the former site of the national Lao Zoo.
+Lao Conservation Trust for Wildlife (LCTW) is based in a small village around 60km north of the capital of Laos, Vientiane, directly next to a National Park and the ecotourism site Nam Pien Yorla Pa.

+This year is very exciting and busy at LCTW.
+Previous to 2024, the center was located on the former site of the national Lao Zoo.
 The Zoo was started in the 1990s by a Lao-Thai family, who were passionate about wildlife.
 In the mid 2010s, the mission was changed to one focused on Laospecies conservation, education, and eradicating the illegal wildlife trade.

-In association with the Lao PDR government and the Lao Zoo, the Lao Conservation Trust for Wildlife (LCTW) was born.
+In association with the Lao PDR government and the Lao Zoo, the Lao Conservation Trust for Wildlife was born in 2018.